orange2008/minecraft-whitelisting-bot/README.md

 > Remember to contact [@BotFather](https://t.me/BotFather) to obtain a bot token and enable rcon on your Minecraft Server.

+Then, use `./main.py` to fire up the system.

 ## Maintainer
 Frank Ruan -- [https://frank-ruan.com](https://frank-ruan.com)